Overall World Oceans Day Theme Winner (2018): Rosie Leaney (Australia)

 - Photo contest staff and judges are not allowed to enter the contest.

-- Winners will be announced on June 8, 2018 in New York, on the occasion of the marking of 2018 World Oceans Day at the United Nations, and published on www.unworldoceansday.org shortly afterwards.
+- Winners will be announced on June 7, 2019 in New York, on the occasion of the marking of World Oceans Day at the UN, and published on www.unworldoceansday.org shortly afterwards.

-- Entries may have been taken from any camera, film (as scanned slides) or digital.
+- Entries may have been taken from any camera, digital or film (as scanned slides).

 - Conservation rules will be strictly observed.
 Flora and fauna should never be stressed or endangered for the sake of a photo.
-Entries suspected of exhibiting the following behavior will be disqualified:
+Entries suspected of involving the following behavior will be disqualified:

 - Photographers visibly damaging the environment (e.g., gear dragging or kicking up sand, divers exhibiting poor buoyancy control)